-Currently, there are 208 in-market audiences from which to choose, including apparel, entertainment, business services, computers and children’s products, among others.
+Currently, there are 208 in-market audiences, including apparel, entertainment, business services, computers and children’s products, among others.

-In-market audiences are simple to set up and can help businesses drive conversions by reaching audiences that are likely to convert in your category.
+In-market audiences are simple to set up and can drive conversions by reaching likely to convert audiences.
 You can associate in-market audience lists to ad groups and target and modify bids for these audiences.
 Advertisers can also set bid modifications for specific audiences, such as setting a 20 percent bid boost for in-market audiences.

-When Bing piloted in-market audiences last year, they found it can improve conversion rates by 48% and click-through-rates by 28% for advertisers making it a great way to target audiences that are ready to convert and even easier to target people at the bottom of the sales funnel.
+When Bing piloted in-market audiences last year, they found it can improve conversion rates by 48% and click-through-rates by 28%.
+This makes it a great way to target audiences that are ready to convert and even easier to target people at the bottom of the sales funnel.

-Bing also makes it easy to monitor the impact of in-market audience targeting on overall campaign performance, enabling you to view reports using audience segmentation from the Accounts Summary page or the Campaigns, Ad Groups, Ads, Keywords and Ad Extensions tabs.
+Bing also makes it easy to monitor the impact of in-market audience targeting on overall campaign performance.
+Bing enables you to view reports using audience segmentation from the Accounts Summary page or the Campaigns, Ad Groups, Ads, Keywords and Ad Extensions tabs.

-They say never put all your eggs in one basket — and that especially applies to your long-term Bing PPC advertising strategy.
+They say never put all your eggs in one basket.
+That especially applies to your long-term PPC advertising strategy.
 Google may be the king of search and search engine marketing, but diversifying is always a smart option for advertisers.
 What’s more, by exploring options outside of Google, you have access to Bing’s unique audience, wide array of advertising options and targeting features — all which have the potential to complement your Google strategy and drive even more conversions.

 While Bing might still be an unknown, its growth, quality demographics and PPC opportunities are all on a trajectory going up and to the right.
 But like anything else, you won’t truly realize its full potential for your PPC strategy until you start opening its doors and exploring your options.